 Please follow below steps to create the multi-modules maven project.

-First we have to create parent module then we will create submodule.
+First you have to create parent module then you need to create submodules.

 Creating Parent Module